1989 (album): Songs

 "This Love", a pensive ballad that started as a poem in Swift's journal, is about her letting go of a relationship that no longer served her, knowing that the timing was not right; it uses ocean imagery to describe a love affair that comes back and disappears like waves, and her vocals are multitracked to create a haunting atmosphere.
 In "I Know Places", which is instrumented by sparse piano, stuttering vocals, and drum-and-bass beats, the narrator vows to protect a fragile love, comparing herself and her partner to animals being hunted down.
 Swift was inspired to write the standard album's closing track "Clean" after spending two weeks in London and realizing that she no longer missed an ex-boyfriend who lived there.
 With a sparse, minimalist arrangement, the track details the narrator's journey towards recovery after a heartbreak: she compares getting over a broken relationship to an addiction that leaves her in deep pain, to the point that healing makes little sense, and after a destructive yet transformative torrential storm, the narrator becomes "finally clean".

-The three bonus songs for 1989's deluxe edition have varied themes.
+The three bonus songs for 1989s deluxe edition have varied themes.
 "Wonderland" references Lewis Carroll's fantasy book Alice's Adventures in Wonderland (1865) to describe a dangerous, intense, and alluring romantic relationship that leaves the narrator falling "down the rabbit hole".
 While the couple fantasizes about staying in their "Wonderland" forever, this relationship's ending is foreshadowed by their curiosity and others' scrutiny on them.
 The aggressive bass drum instrumentation of "Wonderland" evokes hip-hop and alternative rock.
 Inspired by Antonoff and Lena Dunham's relationship, the ballad "You Are in Love" recounts the ups and downs of a stable relationship through mundane daily activities over a soft electropop production.
 "New Romantics", whose title references the New Romantic cultural movement of the 1970s and 1980s decades, finds Swift's narrator reclaiming her broken heart and celebrating the pain that she has endured with a euphoric new wave, synth-pop, and indie electronic sound.